How we're making our gyms safe for you

 - When will you be lifting the restrictions?

-Will you be supporting the NHS Track and Trace initiative?
+Will you be supporting the NHS Test and Trace initiative?

 For the health and safety of the members, patients and staff at all our sites Nuffield Health are supporting the NHS’s Test and Trace (T&T) initiative.
 Your name and contact details may therefore be shared with the NHS to enable them to contact you should you have been in one of our sites around the same time as someone who has tested positive for coronavirus.